mdavid626/blog/about.md

 banner_image: aboutPage.jpg
 ---

-**Dávid Molnár** is an energetic, proactive and creative 26 years old developer with a bachelor degree in computer science.
+**Dávid Molnár** a professional .NET developer with a bachelor’s degree in computer science.
+His aim is to build the tools and products to help people succeed in their lives.

+David is a Continuous Delivery enthusiast.
+He has created many tools and applications to help simplify deploying web application on Microsoft platforms.

 He likes simplicity and has a proactive approach for solving problems.
 He is always passionate and reliable about work.

 >Don't worry about what anybody else is going to do.
 The best way to predict the future is to invent it. <cite>Alan Kay</cite>

-David lives in Germany with his beautiful girlfiend and a cat.
+David lives in Munich, Germany with his beautiful girlfiend.

 *Thank You for reading!*